marian42/proceduralart/README.md

 Go ahead and generate your own pixelart here: https://marian42.github.io/proceduralart

+# How to install and run locally
+Ensure you have Node.js (tested with v16.14.0)

+Install packages:

+`npm install`

+Run the server:

+`npm run start`

+Navigate to [http://localhost:80/](http://localhost:80/) in a browser.

 ## Node.js
 Besides the website, this repository contains two nodejs files.
 One is a simple server that provides a new procedural picture at each page load.